|1 to 4||£27.99||each|

-SAFE's “Standard Child Safeguarding Course ” is a comprehensive online training course specifically designed by experienced and fully qualified child protection experts.
+SAFE's “Standard Child Safeguarding CET Optics Course” is a comprehensive online training course designed by experienced and fully qualified child protection experts for people who work in the Optician sector.
 The course is for all staff who come into contact with children, young people, parents and families during their work; and is also the first course for those who have a particular responsibility for safeguarding in their setting.

 All SAFE training and resources are continuously updated to reflect the latest statutory guidance documents; Working Together to Safeguard Children, Keeping Children Safe in Education and What to do if you're worried a child is being abused and meets all local Safeguarding Children Partnership/Board requirements of single agency training.

 The course has been specifically developed to give an introduction to safeguarding and to raise awareness of:

 - Child protection legislation and guidance including national and local SCPs (ACPC: Area Child Protection Committees in Scotland and Northern Ireland)

 - How to respond to child abuse concerns

 - Who to contact when there is a concern

 - Safer working practice, professional conduct and keeping children safe

 The course comprises five short modules followed by an assessment to test understanding.
 It should take around an hour to complete, although it can be paused and restarted at any time.